Aaditya772/CS320-Software-Testing-and-Automation/README.md

 How do I interpret user needs and incorporate them into a program?

-I interpret user needs and incorporate them into a program by
+I interpret user needs and incorporate them into a program by understanding the requests of the client along with direct feedback through various methods such as prototyping or experimental launches.
+Feedback forms and contact pages can be used after an intial launch for more detailed feedback.

 How do I approach designing software?

+I apporoach designing software